llwang8/codeschool-buildNewsScreenCast/README.md

 I enhanced the user experience on a website with JavaScript by adding jQuery, triggering animations, and showing and hiding a form field.

+I created the display of a modal pop-up window by using HTML, CSS, and jQuery

 #Built with:
 Implemented with HTML and CSS.
 Also used normalize.css, digital color meter, hexcolor converter.